 The hotel is unique and hip, and here are my 10 reasons why you might want to stay here:

 1. Location.
 The hotel is in a perfect location if you want to be close to the action.
-It’s within walking distance to most of the city’s attractions, theatres and shops.
-In fact, Covent Garden is a couple blocks away, “The Lion King” is playing a hundred yards away and so is “Mama Mia”.
+It’s within walking distance to most of the city’s attractions, theatres, and shops.
+In fact, Covent Garden is a couple of blocks away, “The Lion King” is playing a hundred yards away and so is “Mama Mia”.

 I walked practically everywhere I needed to go and when I couldn’t take the cold I took The Tube (subway).
 The Charring Cross station is a short ten minute walk.
 Some of my highlights included walking along the River Thames to visit the European Union’s tallest building, The Shard.
 I went on a movie walking tour to see all of the nearby locations used in some of my favorite films, I walked to have afternoon tea with a colleague and then up to the Palladium Theatre to see “A Chorus Line” by myself.
-Tip: Bring some good walking shoes, a pocket umbrella and dress in layers.
+Tip: Bring some good walking shoes, a pocket umbrella, and dress in layers.

 2. Architecture.
 The ME London was designed by award-winning Foster + Partners.
 Each of the floor layouts are designed around a central Nero Marquina marble pyramid spanning throughout all 10 floors of the hotel.
 The ground floor is a public space where a team of bellman and concierges are eager to help.
 Near their desk is the Marconi Lounge, named after a great telecommunications innovator who had a telegraph station at this location in the 1920s.
 Also noteworthy: This location was also used for BBC broadcasts.